EuPathDB/vagrant-irods_ebrc/README.md

 There are three virtual machines defined

-- `ies`: iCAT enabled resource server with iCommands.
+- `provider`: iCAT enabled resource server with iCommands.
 This VM alone is sufficient for working with the default `ebrcResc` resource.
-- `rs1`: a resource server with iCommands.
+- `consumer1`: a consumer server with iCommands.
 - `client`: a server with only iCommands installed.

     cd vagrant-irods_ebrc
     vagrant up

-Or start them individually, but be aware that `rs1` depends on the availability of the iCAT on `ies`.
+Or start them individually, but be aware that `consumer1` depends on the availability of the `provider`.

-    vagrant up ies
+    vagrant up provider
-    vagrant up rs1
+    vagrant up consumer1
     vagrant up client

 ssh to the Virtual Machines